 - In a medium saucepan, whisk together ½ cup of milk and the flour.

 - Pour in the remaining milk and salt, bringing it to a boil over medium heat.
 Stir frequently.

 - Reduce heat to low and simmer for 2 minutes, stirring constantly.
 The mixture will start to thicken.

 - Remove from heat and stir in the cheese and pepper until the cheese melts.

-- Stuff each jumbo shell with the chicken and broccoli mixture and place them in a greased 9×13-inch baking pan.
+- Stuff each jumbo shell with the chicken and broccoli mixture and place them in the prepared baking dish.